skramm/homog2d/docs/homog2d_manual.md

 auto a = H * rect; // a is a Polyline
 ```
 It must be noted that due to the inherent projective nature of a homography, applying to a flat rectangle will not produce a rectangle but a (closed) `Polyline`.

-(note: homography product not available in this release for circles)

 ### 4.2 - Homographies for lines
 <a name="line_homography"></a>